After a Black man was denied a spot in a ‘Whites-only’ cemetery in Louisiana, the graveyard has apologized

 David Sherman, a Brandeis University professor who has studied death practices, noted that White cemeteries repeatedly denied spots to racial minorities: A member of the Ho-Chunk Nation who was killed in the Korean War; a Black bank custodian in 1960s Oklahoma; and a Hispanic man in small-town Texas just five years ago.
 One graveyard in Flint, Mich., refused to honor a cemetery plot purchase by a Black man who worked as a funeral director in the 1950s.

-Many of those cases resulted in protests and lawsuits that would allow those individual to be exhumed years later and then buried in the cemeteries they had battled in court.
+Many of those cases resulted in protests and lawsuits that would allow those individuals to be exhumed years later and then buried in the cemeteries they had battled in court.
 But such a prolonged approach would not be needed in Allen Parish.

 On Tuesday evening, Vizena paid the Semiens a visit in person, offering an apology on behalf of the cemetery.
 He said the site’s overseer, who is in her 80s, had been “relieved of her duties.”
 And he offered to give them a free burial plot for Darrell, bypassing the need for a contract for Whites only.